ipod825/understanding-machine-learning-reading-notes/chapter2.1.md

-# A Formal Model – The Statistical Learning Framework
+# The Statistical Learning Framework
+Let's first describe a formal model capturing statistical learning tasks.

 ## The learner's input
 * Domain set $$\chi$$: A set of objects that we wish to label.
 Usually, this domain points are represented by a vector of features (e.g., several papayas represented by their color and softness).